zwimer/C-bind/README.md

 ```

 # Future Plans
-1. Right now the `get_stub` function maps an entire page of memory per stub generated.
+1. Right now hidden in the internals of how the binding mechanism, the `get_stub` function maps an entire page of memory per stub generated.
 Realistically it should only require just a few bytes.
 This can be done by placing multiple stub functions on the same page.